Jacob-Friesen/socketio-auth/README.md

 This will handle the following flow:

-- client Sends user credentials with a post
+- client Sends user credentials with a post to server api.
 - system returns a short life token
 - client connects sockets
 - When client receives the token, it emits "authenticate" with the just received token